 Proceed only when it’s safe.
 Never interfere with road movement that has the right of way.

-Here’s how to observe right of way law when merging onto a highway:
+Here’s how to observe the right-of-way law when merging onto a highway:

 Lane Changes: Always use turn signals and check blind spots before changing lanes.
 The vehicle in the lane you’re entering has the right of way.